jacobstim/simplecam/README.md

 ## Legal & disclaimer

-By using this application you agree that you won't blame me for anything that goes wrong, including, but not limited to, explosions and zombie apocalypses(TM).
+By using this application you agree that you won't blame me for anything that goes wrong, including, but not limited to: exploding harddisks, robot uprisings and zombie apocalypses(TM).

 Icon made by [FreePik](http://www.flaticon.com/authors/freepik) from [www.flaticon.com](www.flaticon.com).